-The ill-fated actress, Divya Bharti’s journey began on the 25th of February, in 1974 and ended tragically on the 5th of April, 1993 in circumstances that are still murky.
+The ill-fated actress, Divya Bharti’s journey began on the 25th of February, in 1974 and ended tragically with her death on the 5th of April, 1993 in circumstances that are still murky.

 Divya was born to Om Prakash Bharti and Meeta Bharti in Tapri.
 She did her schooling in the Maneckji Cooper High School in Mumbai, but became a school dropout at the age of 14 years when she was in the 9th grade, as she was offered the chance of becoming an actress.
 She had already been dabbling in modeling during this time and had taken part in a few fashion shows.